josephong610/JDS706_DE_Wk1.2/README.md

 | 1001        | 25  | Male   | Low          | High School    | 120.50          | Impulsive       | 2                | 8                     |
 | 1002        | 34  | Female | Middle       | Bachelor's     | 340.00          | Planned         | 5                | 9                     |
 | 1003        | 42  | Male   | High         | Master's       | 580.75          | Needs-based     | 7                | 7                     |

 ---

+## Repository Overview
+This repository is made for homework 2 and also to explore consumer behavior data.
+It contains scripts for data inspection, cleaning, grouping, machine learning with XGBoost, and some visualization.
+It also includes automated testing and linting setup to ensure reproducibility and maintain code quality.
+The files below are the important ones for this assignment.

+- `data.py` – main analysis script (data inspection, cleaning, grouping, ML, visualization)
+- `data_test.py` – test cases for validating data processing
+- `requirements.txt` – list of dependencies for reproducibility
+- `Makefile` – automation for installing, formatting, linting, and testing
+- `Ecommerce_Consumer_Behavior_Analysis_Data` - dataset

+---